Lawmaker 'invited aide to spin the bottle'

 But in a follow-up statement, the influential Los Angeles-area lawmaker added: "Upon reflection of the details alleged, I am certain I did not engage in the behaviour I am accused of."

-The claims come months after the lawmaker told the New York Times she had experienced sexual harassment.
+The allegations come months after the lawmaker told the New York Times she had experienced sexual harassment.

 "Multiple people have grabbed my butt and grabbed my breasts," she said about alleged incidents in the state capital of Sacramento.